Ayase-252/ASCII_ART_Video_Console_Player/README.md

 Char_Video_Console_Player
 =========================

-A simple char video player using console.
+A simple player using console to play video which is made up of ASCII art.